cszy98/PLACE/README.md

 The pre-trained models can be downloaded from [GoogleDrive](https://drive.google.com/drive/folders/1b5pC52hasLwm1gOkc9LmdIyxZjrdlNWC?usp=drive_link) and should be put into the `ckpt` folder.

-After dataset and pre-trained models are prepared, you may evaluate the model with following scripts:
+After the dataset and pre-trained models are prepared, you may evaluate the model with the following scripts:

 ```
 # evaluate on the ADE20K dataset